-Beginning with Version III, MUSIC took the form of a block diagram compiler that processes two input sources: a score language, which represents a list of time-varying parameters, and an orchestra language, which describes the connections between unit generator (UGen) such as oscillators and filters.
-In this paper, the term "UGen" refers to a signal processing module whose implementation is either not open or written in a language different from the one used by the user.
+Beginning with version III, MUSIC took the form of an acoustic compiler (block diagram compiler) that processes two input sources: a score language, which represents a list of time-varying parameters, and an orchestra language, which describes the connections between Unit Generators such as oscillators and filters.
+In this paper, the term "Unit Generator" refers to a signal processing module whose implementation is either not open or written in a language different from the one used by the user.

 The MUSIC family, in the context of computer music research, achieved success for performing sound synthesis based on PCM but this success came with the establishment of a division of labor between professional musicians and computer engineers through the development of domain-specific languages.
-Mathews explained that he developed a compiler for MUSIC III in response to requests from many composers for additional features in MUSIC II, such as envelopes and vibrato, while also ensuring that the program would not be restricted to a specialized form of musical expression [22, 13:10-17:50].
+Mathews explained that he developed a compiler for MUSIC III in response to requests from many composers for additional features in MUSIC II, such as envelopes and vibrato, while also ensuring that the program would not be restricted to a specialized form of musical expression (Max V. Mathews 2007, 13:10-17:50).
 He repeatedly stated that his role was that of a scientist rather than a musician: